manelisimhlongo/alx-system_engineering-devops/README.md

-prints user group, changes user and prints user name
+changes the owner of the file, prints user group, changes user and prints user name